 There literary isn’t a place on the Big Island coast where you are more than a mile away from a good diving spot.
 Most visitors to the Big Island choose to go on a diving tour, which safes them the hassle of finding good dive spots and getting there.
 More on these dive operators here.

 If you want to go out and explore the Big Island scuba locations yourself, we recommend to stay on the west (Kona) side of the Big Island.
 Some outstanding locations are Pukao, Kealakekua bay, Pu’uhonau o Honaunau (place of refuge) and “mile marker 4” (just south of Kona).
 For more info and dive reports on these and more diving spots, see the excellent shorediving guide to the Big Island.

 - For beginners, there are so-called “Resort Courses” that qualify you for an introductory scuba dive in hours.
 During the resort course you get diving instructions for a couple of hours in a swimming pool and afterwards you are certified to go on a guided dive.
 There is of course also the opportunity to take a full certification course.
 What better place to learn how to dive than in Hawaii?

 - If you don’t care for a resort course but still want to go deep under water, consider SNUBA diving.
 Snuba divers breathe underwater by means of a 20 foot air line which is connected to a standard scuba tank.
 The tank is mounted on a raft on the surface that follows your every movement.
 Every Snuba tour is guided by a diving professional.

 Dive shops around the island offer rentals for offshore scuba diving around the Big Island.
 Most also offer dive tours and provide food, transport and equipment.
-Big Island Divers, Jacks Diving Locker, and Sandwich Isle Divers are some of your options to rent gear or take courses in Kailua Kona.
+Big Island Divers and Jacks Diving Locker are some of your options to rent gear or take courses in Kailua Kona.